elixirschool/elixirschool/lessons/en/advanced/metaprogramming.md

 ### Binding

 We already covered the usefulness of `unquote/1`, but there's another way to inject values into our code: binding.
-With variable binding we are able to include multiple variables in our macro and ensure they're only unquoted once, avoiding accidental revaluations.
+With variable binding we are able to include multiple variables in our macro and ensure they're only unquoted once, avoiding accidental re-evaluations.
 To use bound variables we need to pass a keyword list to the `bind_quoted` option in `quote/2`.

 To see the benefit of `bind_quoted` and to demonstrate the revaluation issue let's use an example.